Correlatzia/Correlatzia-dapp/README.md

 # Correlatzia-dapp
-Front connecting to the contracts system
+Front end connecting to the contracts system.